How to use the Windows Recovery Console

-- Typing in "help" at the prompt gives a complete listing of all commands available through the prompt.
+- Typing help at the prompt gives a complete list of all commands available through the prompt.

-- Additional information about many of the commands available in MS-DOS and in the recovery mode can also be found on our MS-DOS page.
+- Additional information about many of the commands available in MS-DOS and in the recovery mode is on our MS-DOS page.

 Windows 2000 users choose